d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 ## Padding and Stride

-Like the convolutional layer, the pooling layer can also change the output shape by padding the two sides of the input height and width and adjusting the window stride.
-The pooling layer works in the same way as the convolutional layer in terms of padding and strides.
-We will demonstrate the use of padding and stride in the pooling layer through the two-dimensional maximum pooling layer MaxPool2D in the `nn` module.
-We first construct an input data of shape `(1, 1, 4, 4)`, where the first two dimensions are batch and channel.
+As with convolutional layers, pooling layers can also change the output shape.
+And as before, we can alter the operation to achieve a desired output shape by padding the input and adjusting the stride.
+We can demonstrate the use of padding and strides in pooling layers via the two-dimensional maximum pooling layer MaxPool2D shipped in MXNet Gluon's `nn` module.
+We first construct an input data of shape `(1, 1, 4, 4)`,
+where the first two dimensions are batch and channel.

 ```{.python .input  n=15}
 X = nd.arange(16).reshape((1, 1, 4, 4))
 X
 ```

 By default, the stride in the `MaxPool2D` class has the same shape as the pooling window.
 Below, we use a pooling window of shape `(3, 3)`, so we get a stride shape of `(3, 3)` by default.

 ```{.python .input  n=16}
 pool2d = nn.MaxPool2D(3)